Skip to content

 Who This Page Is For

-• External reviewers and collaborators who need a documentation map.
+• reviewers who need a documentation map

-• Researchers preparing study or audit packages.
+• researchers preparing study or audit packages

 Terminology Used Consistently In Public Docs